 Fauvely (faux-vlee) is the project of Chicago-based songwriter Sophie Brochu, who creates deeply personal dream-pop music.
 After completing her master’s in fiction writing and feeling frustrated with the constraints of her craft, Sophie turned to music for its raw and immediate release.
 Her debut EP, Watch Me Overcomplicate This, was recognized for its delicately introspective songs about self-doubt and longing.

-Fauvely has cultivated a strong presence in Chicago, sharing the stage with internationally acclaimed artists Stella Donnelly, Alison Sudol, Ryley Walker, Cross Record, Laura Veirs, and Ultimate Painting.
+Fauvely has cultivated a strong presence in Chicago, sharing the stage with internationally acclaimed artists Stella Donnelly, Alison Sudol, Ryley Walker, Cross Record, Laura Veirs, Say Sue Me, Hand Habits, and Ultimate Painting.

 "An instantly profound introduction to a creator whose art has a far greater and valuable reach than others may recognize." - THE CHICAGO TRIBUNE

 "Sophie Brochu brings new grandeur to Fauvely's intimate dream-pop." -THE CHICAGO READER